-At the time of approving the accounts, the trustees consider that there are no material uncertainties about the charity's ability to continue as a going concern.
-In line with ISA 570, it is felt that the charity can demonstrate it maintains sufficient reserves for the future based on prospective financial performance, cashflow and identification of risk reserves.
+At the time of approving the accounts, the trustees consider that there are no material uncertainties about the Charity's ability to continue as a going concern.
+It is felt that the Charity can demonstrate it maintains sufficient reserves for the future based on prospective financial performance, cashflow and identification of risk reserves.
 Thus the Trustees continue to adopt the going concern basis of accounting in preparing the accounts.